Is Rotisserie Chicken Healthy? The Truth from a Dietitian

 Nutritional values of rotisserie chicken or homemade roast chicken will vary depending on preparation methods and seasoning, as well as if you’re choosing light or dark meat.
 Dark meat is a bit higher in fat and calories than light meat.

-Health Benefits of Rotisserie Chicken
+Health Benefits

 In addition to protein, rotisserie chicken provides significant amounts of B vitamins, particularly B6 and B12, which play vital roles in energy metabolism and neurological function.
 Minerals like phosphorus contribute to strong bones and teeth, while selenium acts as an antioxidant, helping to protect cells from damage.

-Potential Drawbacks of Rotisserie Chicken
+Potential Drawbacks

 Despite its many benefits, rotisserie chicken isn’t without its drawbacks.
 One common concern is the high sodium content found in many store-bought versions.
-Sodium is used both for flavor and as a preservative, but excessive intake can contribute to high blood pressure and other health issues.
+Sodium is used both for flavor and as a preservative, and excessive intake can contribute to high blood pressure and other health issues.

 Another common concern is the presence of additives and preservatives.
 Some store-bought rotisserie chickens may use these to extend shelf life, which can be an issue for those looking to consume more natural foods.